Boating Season

 Watercraft safety and insurance will keep you cruising this summer

-It’s the beginning of boating season, and as the weather warms up in the Pacific Northwest, many of us will take to the water for aquatic fun.
-Now is a great time to make sure you are doing everything you can to protect yourself, your passengers and other boaters, floaters, kayakers and paddle-boarders while sailing or cruising Northwest waters this spring and summer.
-And that includes knowing boating safety as well as having the right insurance.
+Boating season is already in full swing in the Northwest, thanks in part to cooperative warm weather that is leading many to the region’s lakes, rivers and Puget Sound waters.
+Now is the right time to make sure you are doing everything possible to protect yourself, your passengers and other boaters, floaters, kayakers and paddle-boarders while sailing or cruising Northwest waters.
+And that includes refreshing your boating safety awareness as well as having the right insurance.

-According to the Coast Guard, boating activity increased significantly across the nation during the pandemic, which resulted in an increase in accidents.
-In 2020, the Coast Guard reported 5,265 recreational boating accidents in the U.S. – a 26 percent increase from 2019 – that involved 767 deaths (a 25 percent increase), 3,191 injuries (a 24.6 percent increase) and approximately $62.5 million dollars of damage to property (a 14 percent increase).
+Nationally, boating-related accidents may be trending down.
+In 2022, the Coast Guard reported 4,040 recreational boating accidents in the U.S. – a 9 percent decrease from 2021 – that involved 636 deaths (a 3 percent decrease), 2,222 injuries (a 16 percent decrease) and approximately $62.8 million dollars of damage to property (a 7 percent decrease).

 Boating collisions, injuries and drowning incidents mar what should be the best time of year in the Pacific Northwest, but they can be avoided by knowing and following laws, rules and safety precautions.
 If you’re a boat owner, it’s also wise to check with your insurer or agent about the coverage that best fits your boat, your activities and the belongings you want to protect.

-The 2021 North American Safe Boating Campaign launches Saturday, May 21, to promote safe and responsible boating.
-NW Insurance Council encourages boaters to make safety your first priority and follow all boating laws to ensure a fun and safe boating season.
+The 2023 North American Safe Boating Campaign launched on May 20, and promotes safe and responsible boating.
+NW Insurance Council encourages boaters to make safety a priority and follow all boating laws to ensure a fun and safe boating season.

 Also, check to make sure you have the appropriate amount of insurance to cover theft or damage to your boat and any damage or injuries you may cause to other boaters and passengers.